 Plan N is one of the most widely available Medigap plans.

-- In 2019, 62 percent of all insurance companies that sold Medicare Supplement Insurance offered Plan N.2
+- 62 percent of all insurance companies that sold Medicare Supplement Insurance offered Plan N.2

-- In 2019, 10 percent of all Medigap beneficiaries were enrolled in Plan N, which was the third-highest enrollment rate of all plans.
+- 10 percent of all Medigap beneficiaries were enrolled in Plan N, which was the third-highest enrollment rate of all plans.

 Plan N is available everywhere Medicare is accepted.